Musing on 16 Years of Volunteering with Lauren & Mark Rubin Visiting Moms

 Daphne Petri thrives on an active life of fun and service at home and abroad with her husband, two grown daughters, extended family, friends, and colleagues devoted to the healthy development of children and girls in Rwanda and Massachusetts.
 Her life has been enthusiastically divided between enjoying a long term relationship and adventures with her husband, nurturing and supporting her daughters in San Francisco and developing her professional and personal commitment to a career in architecture and her community at home and far away.

 She began work on the Maranyundo Girls School in 2009 and has been on the Maranyundo Initiative Board since 2011 and Chair since 2013.
 She is also the principal of Daphne Petri Architects and serves on the Board of Directors of Gardens for Health International and on the National Advisory Board for the Union of Concerned Scientists.
-She is on the JF&CS Center for Early Relationship Support Advisory Committee and was a longtime Volunteer with the Visiting Moms program.
+She is on the JF&CS Center for Early Relationship Support Advisory Committee and was a longtime volunteer with the Lauren & Mark Rubin Visiting Moms®.